 Administration fee, subscription and payment fee

-The calculations for percentages
+The calculation for percentages

-The calculations for fixed transaction fees
+The calculation for fixed fees

 The many percentages